Robust Ante-hoc Graph Explainer using Bilevel Optimization: Introduction

 \item We highlight and empirically demonstrate two important limitations of post-hoc graph explainers.
 They do not provide enough information to enable reproducing the behavior of the predictor and are based on fixed models that might be accurate but not explainable.

-\item We propose RAGE, a novel GNN and flexible explainer for graph classification and regression tasks.
+\item We propose RAGE, a novel GNN and flexible explainer for graph classifications.
 RAGE applies bilevel optimization, learning GNNs in the inner problem and an edge influence function in the outer loop.
 Our approach is flexible enough to be applied to a broad class of GNNs.

-\item We compare RAGE against state-of-the-art graph classification and GNN explainer baselines using six datasets---including five real-world ones.
-RAGE not only outperforms the baselines in terms of accuracy in most settings but also generates explanations that are faithful, robust, and enable reproducing the behavior of the predictor.
-We also provide additional case studies showing that our method improves interpretability by highlighting essential parts of the input data.
+\item We compare RAGE against state-of-the-art graph classification and GNN explainer baselines using 8 datasets---including 5 real-world ones.
+RAGE not only performs competitively or better compared to the baselines in terms of accuracy in most settings but also generates explanations that enable reproducing the behavior of the predictor.

 \end{itemize}